lsj5031/Hoppy-Whisper/README.md

 - Internet connection for first-run model download

 **GPU Acceleration (Optional):**
+- The CPU executable automatically detects and uses DirectML GPU acceleration if available
 - Requires DirectX 12 compatible GPU (NVIDIA, AMD, Intel, or Qualcomm)
-- Download `Hoppy Whisper-GPU.exe` for automatic GPU acceleration
-- Falls back to CPU if no GPU is detected
+- If no GPU is detected, falls back seamlessly to CPU inference
+- No separate GPU executable needed; one build works for all hardware

 **First-run setup:**
 - A notification will explain the default hotkey (`Ctrl+Shift+;`)